Spreading manure at the farm

-- We strongly urge everyone check for any local regulations regarding manure spreading before they start doing it.
-You don't want to dump loads of manure somewhere only to have the environmental inspection folks turn up and tell you you're not allowed to do it.
-In our own state of PA there are very strict regulations re: setbacks from "sensitive areas" and paperwork must be filed with the environmental regulatory folks.
+- We strongly urge everyone to check for any local regulations regarding manure spreading before they start doing it.
+You don’t want to dump loads of manure somewhere only to have the environmental inspection folks turn up and tell you you’re not allowed to do it.
+In our own state of PA, there are very strict regulations regarding setbacks from “sensitive areas” and paperwork must be filed with the environmental regulatory folks.

-- Spreading composted manure absolutely can't be beat for best fertilization.
-People also need to use caution and check regulations for manure storage before doing it, though (especially regarding run-off).
-They also need to make sure it's done properly to avoid potential problems, including combustion (really bad) or not actually killing the worms or causing nutrient breakdown.
+- Spreading composted manure absolutely can’t be beaten for best fertilization.
+People also need to use caution and check regulations for manure storage before doing it, especially regarding run-off.
+They also need to make sure it’s done properly to avoid potential problems, including combustion (really bad) or not actually killing the worms or causing a nutrient breakdown.

 Pick the paddocks, and let the spreader mix everything up.